 Infill projects can originate from the neighborhood itself.
 This is the case with the Sawmill Community Land Trust redevelopment of a highly industrialized area of Albuquerque, New Mexico that had seen better days.
-Neighborhood concern had begun in the 1980's surrounding pollution produced by a particle-board plant, one of the last businessés in an surviving area dominated by the lumber industry since 1903.
-Residents in the area, many former lumber company employees, lived in owner-built homes small, near

-Albuquerque's historic Old Town.
+Neighborhood concern had begun in the 1980's surrounding pollution produced by a particle-board plant, one of the last surviving businesses in an dominated by the lumber industry since 1903.
+Residents in the area, many former lumber company employees, lived in small, owner-built homes near Albuquerque's historic Old Town.
 They began to realize that gentrification was about to drive housing prices out of reach for working families.